Albinism (overview)E70.3

 DefinitionThis section has been translated automatically.

 Albinism is the genetically determined absence of pigment.
-Clinically, it is a group of genetically different diseases characterized by generalized or partial hypomelanosis of skin, hair and eyes (oculocutaneous albinism - OCA) or only of the eyes (ocular albinism) (note: only albinism type IA and generalized vitiligo show a complete loss of pigment).
-It is based on a congenital, mostly autosomal recessive inherited disorder of melanin synthesis with normal intraepidermal melanocyte number.
+Clinically, it is a group of genetically different diseases characterized by a generalized or partial loss of pigment in the skin, hair and eyes (oculocutaneous albinism - OCA) or only in the eyes (ocular albinism) (note: only albinism type IA and generalized vitiligo show a complete loss of pigment).
+The underlying cause is a congenital, mostly autosomal recessive inherited disorder of melanin synthesis (defect in tyrosine kinase) with a normal intraepidermal melanocyte count.
+The combination of pigment disorders on the skin, hair and eyes is referred to as oculocutaneous albinism, the localized infestation of the eyes as ocular albinism.

 ClassificationThis section has been translated automatically.